-The analytical procedures used by the Environmental Division have been developed from established internationally recognized procedures such as those published by the USEPA, APHA, AS and NEPM.
-In house developed procedures are employed in the absence of documented standards or by client request.
+The analytical procedures used by ALS have been developed from established internationally recognised procedures such as those published by the USEPA, APHA, AS and NEPM.
+In house developed procedures are fully validated and are often at the client request.

 Where moisture determination has been performed, results are reported on a dry weight basis.